dfrws/dfrws2010-challenge/README.md

 ## Challenge Data

 The acquired data is contained in two files: SonyEricsson_K800i_NAND_NAND512R3A.bin and SonyEricsson_K800i_Norflash_PF38F5060M0Y0BE.dmp.
 Audit logs and hash values are also provided.
-These files can be found in a 33MB Zip file. *too big for github*
+These files can be found in a 33MB Zip file [dfrws2010-challenge.zip](https://www.dropbox.com/s/wybw2kim5ikimqb/dfrws2010-challenge.zip?dl=0).

 Additional data was released when the results were released and is available in [SonyEricsson_K800i.xry](SonyEricsson_K800i.xry).
 A reader for [the XRY file](XRY_Reader_5.0.1.zip) is also available.